clij/clij-docs/reference.md

 This method is comparable to the 'Dilate' menu in ImageJ in case it is applied to a 2D image.
 The only difference is that the output image contains values 0 and 1 instead of 0 and 255.

+This filter is applied slice by slice in 2D.

 **Parameters**: Image source, Image destination

 **Available for**: 2D, 3D